Clemson vs. North Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Clemson vs. North Carolina Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's game between the No. 16 Clemson Tigers (11-2, 1-1 ACC) and No. 8 North Carolina Tar Heels (10-3, 2-0 ACC) going head to head at Littlejohn Coliseum has a projected final score of 78-77 (based on our computer prediction) in favor of Clemson, so it should be a competitive matchup.
-The game will tip off at 12:00 PM ET on January 6.
+Saturday's game that pits the No. 16 Clemson Tigers (11-2, 1-1 ACC) against the No. 8 North Carolina Tar Heels (10-3, 2-0 ACC) at Littlejohn Coliseum should be a competitive matchup based on our computer prediction, which projects a final score of 78-77 in favor of Clemson.
+Tipoff is at 12:00 PM ET on January 6.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!